ehines24/pushbutton-arm-wrestling/README.md

 ## Acknowledgments

-Thanks to HackUMass 2022 for hosting this event and providing us with the hardware and guidance to comlete this 36 hour hackathon.
+Thanks to HackUMass 2022 for hosting this event and providing us with the hardware and guidance to complete this 36 hour hackathon.

+## Lore

+At the beggining of all, there were two factions.
+The button Tappers, and the click buttoners.
+After being at their throats for over 300 decades,